G-Core/product-documentation/documentation/cloud/virtual-instances/check-the-operational-status-of-your-instance.md

 published: true
 toc:
 ---
+# Check the operational status of your instance
 You can find the instance statues inside the project, in the "Instances" section, in the "Status" column

 <img src="https://support.gcore.com/hc/article_attachments/360012154777/1.__________.png" alt="1.__________.png">